natkowalczyk/Respiratory-Rate-Estimation-Based-on-Detected-Mask-Area-in-Thermal-Images/README.md

 This repository shows the methods to calculate the respiratory rate and the results for all experiments performed in the work.

+The paper will be presented during CVPMW on Computer Vision for Physiological Measurement.

 All materials and results will be available after the presentation on CVPM23.